sunbyte/s2a/README.md

 - Push a single image or multiple images from a folder
 - Automatically triggers Android media scan
 - Works with both physical devices and emulators via `adb`
+- Robust handling of spaces in filenames, empty directories, and common errors

 ## Requirements